-Look forward: ways to set up for success with refinements that will need attention a few weeks down the road
+Approaches to set up for success with refinements that will need attention a few weeks down the road:

 - Develop and secure the correct gestures for the LH articulation in the opening motive. - Isolate the LH sixteenth notes in mm.
 3-4, 11-12, 87-90.
 Vary the practice. - Practice the leaps at the end of the A section.